-As I continued my mission to get groceries, I started to think about how I can cook it now.
+As I continued my mission to get groceries, I started to think about how I can cook them now.
 In the past, I bake it by adding some salt pepper and a drop of olive oil.
 It was nice, but I find that my wife is not a fan of it, so I had to develop something different if I didn’t want to eat all of it by myself.

-The last time when I had the green asparagus, I just grilled it.
+The last time when I had green asparagus, I just grilled it.
 Just place it near the steak with some salt and pepper, and it’s delicious and full of flavor.
 Nevertheless, as I tried this last time, something different was necessary.

-Looking around and asking myself what I should cook, I saw some nice looking spinach.
+Looking around and asking myself what I should cook, I saw some nice-looking spinach.
 So the idea pops up, I will make a spinach and asparagus cream soup.